gethop-dev/hop-documentation/docs/source/get-started/aws-run-project/main.rst

   the user can select.
 The selection is done using the ``value`` field by specifying the name(s) of the selected branch(es).

-Having that structure in mind, open the file with your favourite text editor and edit the following options
+Having that structure in mind, open the file with your favorite text editor and edit the following options:

 * ``project`` -> ``name`` -> ``value``: We will set the project name to ``"hop-tutorial"``.
 * ``project`` -> ``profiles`` -> ``value``: HOP offers multiple
-  profiles that enhance the bootstraped project, but for this tutorial we will select some basic ones.
+  profiles that enhance the bootstrapped project.
+But for this tutorial we will select some basic ones.
 We will set the value to ``[:core :frontend :aws :ci]``
-* TODO more?

 Run the bootstrap command
 -------------------------